-5 delight to honor those who serve me.
+- 5 merciful and gracious unto those who fear me.
+To fear God is to recognize his power and our complete lack of it, to understand the meaning of judgment brought on by sin and know that by ourselves we can do nothing to avoid it.
+We fear the potential outcomes of our own wickedness but are amazed at the mercy and grace he nevertheless offers us by virtue of the Atonement. - 5 delight to honor those who serve me.
 One of the amazing themes of D&C 76 is that God saves every one of his children that he can-in stark contrast to much of the Christian world that believes that most of mankind is going to hell.
 God takes great delight in blessing and honoring us.
-Even our meager efforts to serve him result in indescribable blessings, such as those outlined in verses 6-10.

-6 eternal shall be their glory.
+Even our meager efforts to serve him result in indescribable blessings, such as those outlined in verses 6-10. - 6 eternal shall be their glory.
 Those who fear God and serve him will receive eternal glory.
 Joseph Smith learned in 1829 that "Eternal punishment is God's punishment" (D&C 19:11) so by natural extension, eternal glory would be God's glory, meaning that those who strive to be obedient and are full partakers in the Atonement of Christ will be glorified with a like glory to that of the Father.

 7 reveal all mysteries.
 It is often said that mysteries are those things that can only be learned by revelation.
 The testimony of Christ is thus a mystery to one who has not received it; the knowledge that prophets are on the earth again today is a mystery to one who does not ask the Lord if it is true.
-Those who fear will be taught "hidden mysteries" from the past and "ages to come."
+Those who fear the Lord will be taught "hidden mysteries" from the past and "ages to come."
 These are "the wonders of eternity" relating to "many generations" (v.
 8).